How do I use Absolute Layout in Xamarin?

 In the new Xamarin.Forms file, create a new Class, we will name it "Logo Appearance," and in the line below, you have to create the Logo class.

 Step 4: Operating Main Activity Java File:

 The MainActivity.java file represents the primary application activity of the project.
-This is the only file that you’ll need to modify to use the Absolute layout.
-This file doesn’t include any logic, nor does it contain any UI functionality.
+This is the only file you'll need to modify to use the Absolute Layout.
+This file doesn't include any logic, nor does it contain any UI functionality.
 This file is best to be used as a template.
-The application templates were shipped with Xamarin Studio , and is the best place to start with.
+The application templates were shipped with Xamarin Studio and are the best place to start with.

-The choice of which layout option is best will largely depend on the design you’re trying to achieve.
-Based on that and other factors, let’s have a look at Absolute and Relative layout in Xamarin.
+Choosing which layout option is best will largely depend on the design you're trying to achieve.
+Based on that and other factors, let's look at Absolute and Relative Layout in Xamarin.

 Starting with Absolute Layout, you simply have to place everything in the layout you want to use and avoid the additional details.
-Relative Layout allows you to make a finer-grained adjustment in relation to your layout’s component.
-If your layout isn’t as constrained as Absolute Layout, you can use Relative Layout for better control over the layout.About our Android and iOS app development services
+A relative layout allows you to make a finer-grained adjustment concerning your layout's component.
+If your layout isn't as constrained as the layout, you can use Relative Layout for better control over the layout.About our Android and iOS app development services